Azure/azure-devops-cli-extension/README.md

 ### Commands

-Use the VSTS CLI to work with and manage build, code repositories, projects, work items, and more in your VSTS account or on-premises Team Foundation Server collection.
+Use the VSTS CLI to work with and manage to build, code repositories, projects, work items, and more in your VSTS account or on-premises Team Foundation Server collection.

 Here are just a few of the commands: